QuakeWatch Server Manual

 Message Signing Implementation

-configured to use certificates and public/private keys to "sign" all of
+may be configured to use certificates and public/private keys to

-its outgoing messages, allowing connected clients to authenticate the
+"sign" all of its outgoing messages, allowing connected clients to

-messages.
-Below is a summary of terms and algorithms for the
+authenticate the messages.
+Below is a summary of terms and

 CRL - Certificate Revocation List - The list of certificates that have

-who they are.
-The CA signs the certificate using the CoA's private key.
+about who they are.
+The CA signs the certificate using the CoA's

-a certificate from the CA. The private key is used for signing.
-The
+to obtain a certificate from the CA. The private key is used for

-public key (which is contained in the certificate) is used to verify
+signing.
+The public key (which is contained in the certificate) is

-Signature - The signature is a unique set of bytes that is used for
+signature is a unique set of bytes that is used for authentication and

-authentication and integrity assurance of digital data.
-It is derived
+integrity assurance of digital data.
+It is derived from the private

 3. The server puts a signature into "Signature" attribute of the